Why did you start the blog?

-At the moment (Oct 2016) I have 5 pieces of kit that need returning.
-Although secretly I have to admit that I’d like to keep two of them 🙂 But they are relatively inexpensive so I might end up buying them if they retain my interest.
+At the moment (Feb 2017) I have 2 pieces of kit that need returning.
+Although secretly I have to admit that I’d like to keep one of them 🙂 But they are relatively inexpensive so I might end up buying them if they retain my interest.

 There is DEFINATLEY a subconscious bias when reviewing something.
 A bias to be favourable.
 You should remember that whenever you read any review, try to work out what the reviewer’s bias is – they REALLY ALL do have a bias.
 I specifically make the effort to think of at least something negative to say – and sometimes that’s easy!
 I really TRY to be as independent as I can and I am sure I fail at that from time to time.